russkinori/horiseon-semantic-refactoring/README.md

 To use this webpage, click on the following link: https://russkinori.github.io/refactoring-horiseon/.

 A browser window will open and load the webpage.
 You can then navigate through the page by clicking on the **Search Engine Optimization, Online Reputation Management** and **Social Media Marketing** links within the header, at the top right of the page.
 Otherwise, feel free to scroll through the webpage using either your mouse or the arrow keys on your keyboard.
 A visual representation of the page can be seen in the screenshot below.

+**Please note that the webpage is only optimized for desktop clients so will change appearance based on the window size**

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images, as well as a footer.](./assets/images/refactoring-horiseon_index.html.png)
 <br>